You are here

 11,000 acres of parks and public spaces.
 Over 160 miles of trails.
 3 quadrillion gallons of fresh water.
 And hundreds of talented artists, chefs and craftsmen.

 You’re not just choosing a school.
 You’re choosing a community.
 And that community extends beyond campus.

 This is Duluth!

 Home to over 11,000 acres of parks and public spaces.
 160 miles of trails.
 Adventure recreation spanning four true seasons.
-It’s a bold city full of hearty, audacious people who are just as comfortable in a blizzard as they are on the beach.

 In the spring and summer, residents and tourists alike flock to the shores of Lake Superior, where they swim, canoe, kayak or catch a festival concert at Bayfront Park.